CSVADFall25/CSVAD25_examples/motion/README.md

 # Motion

 This folder contains interactive p5.js sketches and examples related to motion, animation, and vector mathematics.
-Each subfolder demonstrates a different concept or technique for animating objects, paths, and behaviors in creative coding.

-## Subfolders & Examples
+##Examples

 - **basic_vectors_ease/**: Demonstrates vector-based motion and easing functions for smooth animation.
 - **basic_vectors_ease_position/**: Shows how easing can be applied as a function of position.